3331/mpwm/README.md

 ## Features/patches

+* Intuitive (MODKEY + TAB) behaviour
+  * Cycle through stack and watch windows move around
+  * Combined with (ControlMask) it will cycle through tags instead of clients **TODO**
+  * Combined either tag/client cycling with (ShiftMask) and it will cycle backwards
 * Proper multi cursor support with XInput2
   * Multiple cursor/keyboard pairs can have focus on 1 window
   * Limit only 1 pointer/keyboard pair to have focus on an application at a time **TODO**